vmware-archive/hillview/README.md

 $ ../apache-tomcat-8.5.8/bin/catalina.sh run
 ```

-* start a web browser at http://localhost:8080
+* start a web browser at http://localhost:8080 and browse the data!

 ## Contributing code

-## Setup IntelliJ IDEA
+### Setup IntelliJ IDEA

 Download and install Intellij IDEA: https://www.jetbrains.com/idea/.
 You can just untar the linux binary in a place of your choice and run